 Course Code: cww

-Learn how you can protect a WordPress site against hackers, and review money-making strategies for blogs and websites.
-Finally, you’ll tour the hosting control panel, discuss domain naming strategies, and review where to get help after the course ends.
+In the final lesson, you will take a tour of the hosting control panel, discuss domain naming strategies, and review where to get help after the course ends.

 There are no prerequisites to take this course.

 The instructional materials required for this course are included in enrollment and will be available online.

 Instructor-Led: A new session of each course begins each month.
 Please refer to the session start dates for scheduling.

 Self-Paced: You can start this course at any time your schedule permits.

 Instructor-Led: Once a session starts, two lessons will be released each week, for the 6 week duration of your course.
 You will have access to all previously released lessons until the course ends.

 Self-Paced: You have three-month access to the course.
 After enrolling, you can learn and complete the course at your own pace, within the allotted access period.